saich9424/SOEN-691-PROJECT/README.md

 * <b>Problem : </b> Out of these two algorithms, which algorithm performs better.

-  <b>Solution: </b> We will evaluate the results of each algorithm using metrics like RMSE, MAE.
+  <b>Solution: </b> We will evaluate the results of each algorithm using metrics like RMSE, MAE & MSE.
 Then we can compare these results to find out the best performing algorithm.

 ### Related work